PatrickKyei/exception/_posts/2022-05-03-what-everyone-must-know-about-their-feelings.md

 > Your feelings aren't random, they are messengers.
 And if you want to get anywhere, you need to be able to let them speak to you, and tell you what you really need.

-## Learn to understand your emotions instead of supressing them
+## Learn to understand your emotions instead of suppressing them

 The thing about emotions is that the harder you try to control them the more they actually control you.
 So if you're going to work on yourself it won't be by suppressing or hiding from your feelings, it'll be by giving them more air time in your life and your close relationships and definitely in some therapy.